-3. Net Overriding Royalty Interests and Distribution to Unit Holders

-The amounts to be distributed to Unit holders ("Monthly Distribution Amounts") are determined on a monthly basis.
-The Monthly Distribution Amount is an amount equal to the sum of cash received by the Trustee during a calendar month attributable to the Royalties, any reduction in cash reserves and any other cash receipts of the Trust, including interest, reduced by the sum of liabilities paid and any increase in cash reserves.
+3. Net Overriding Royalty Interests and Distribution to Unit Holders the Royalties, any reduction in cash reserves and any other cash receipts of the Trust, including interest, reduced by the sum of liabilities paid and any increase in cash reserves.
 If the Monthly Distribution Amount for any monthly period is a negative number, then the distribution will be zero for such month.
-To the extent the distribution amount is a negative number, at which time a distribution will be made.
+To the extent the distribution amount is a negative number, that amount will be carried forward and deducted from future monthly distributions until the cumulative distribution calculation becomes a positive number, at which time a distribution will be made.
 Unit holders of record will be entitled to receive the calculated Monthly Distribution Amount for each month on or before 10 business days after the monthly record date, which is generally the last business day of each calendar month.